floraxinru/DataStory_global-abortion/README.md

 ### Data Visualization
 Geographic map, by state/country, interactive features

+*July 25 Update*

+Installed packages for making choropleth maps with Plotly.

+(Keep using Folium for now to get preliminary analysis results for article, then try Plotly?)

+Finish Phase 1 and 2 in 2 weeks

+*July 23 Update*

+Cleaned a small dataset and made the first choropleth map using Folium and GeoJSON.

+Wrote outline for DQ article (data story and tutorial); longer outline draft for blog post

 *July 12 Update:*

 Edited the entire README, separated Phases 1 - 4, set shorter-term goals, more emphasis on data cleaning before trying Plotly vs. Folium